reproducible-reporting/stepup-reprep/docs/advanced_topics/archive_git.md

 include-workflow BUILT */.stepup/workflow.mpk.gz
 ```

-(It is assumed that all STATIC files are already checked into the Git repository.)
+(It is assumed that all static files are already checked into the Git repository.)
 With this file, just follow the same steps as in option 2 of the previous subsection.

 ## Create a `README.md` for the Archives